gaogao-asia/mysql-container/README.md

 ## Controlling Database Container
 ### Create docker network
 If you have not created a docker network named `local-net`, create it with the command below.
-If you have, skip to "Start container" section.
+If you already have it, skip to "Create & Start Container" section.

 ```
 docker network create --driver bridge local-net